🐾 Services available in English, Mandarin, Tagalog, & Persian. 🐾

-Why does my dog pee when he or she is excited?
+Why does my dog pee when excited?

 You may think to yourself, “My dog is so weird.
 He pees when I or my friends greet him at the door.
 Why does he do that?”
 While that behaviour would certainly be weird if a person did it, urinating and other types of posturing are normal means of communication between dogs.